 This is the true meaning of dīkṣā.
 It is placing a living being in an activity which constitutes their natural spiritual proclivity.
 Based on this proclivity the person is given a type of activity in the present material life, but that activity (if the dīkṣā is performed properly) is also the activity in a spiritual society.
 In other words, if you’re spiritual proclivity is sewing, then spiritual training means perfecting that sewing—it is not just that sewing will be done by material hands.
 Rather, sewing goes deeper and deeper: the mind is sewing, the intellect is sewing, the ego is sewing, and ultimately the soul is also sewing.
 The meaning of the soul sewing is that the soul eternally enjoys the sewing activity and would never get tired of doing it over and over.

 In the material Varṇa system, the top three classes—the Brahmana, Kshatriya, and Vaisya—were given an “initiation” into material life due to which they were called dvija or twice-born.
-The idea was that a guru decides (based on a person’s guna and karma) which their social status and activity must be.
+The idea was that a guru decides (based on a person’s guna and karma) what their social status and activity must be.
 The fourth class (Sudra) were not initiated, which means that you were not given an initiation if your guna and karma did not qualify you for the other three classes.
 The process of initiation was therefore essentially to place a person in a material role.

 In the spiritual Varṇa system, the purpose of initiation is to place the person in a spiritual role in a spiritual society.
 The spiritual roles are also Brahmana, Kshatriya, Vaisya and Sudra, because all souls are not equal.
 Each soul has different proclivities which means that in a society they have to be placed in a “higher” or “lower” situation.
 However, these grades are not superior or inferior in the material sense because each person enjoys their natural activities.
 Those activities are the only activities that give them pleasure.
 Doing someone else’s activity might seem socially higher but since it is not pleasurable, nobody is hankering for it.
-Unlike the material social classes where a laborer hankers to be very rich man, or envies the positions of other people in society, in a spiritual social class, a person is placed according to their desire; they are in a lower class because this is what they desire, not because they are forced by social circumstances.
+Unlike the material social classes where a laborer hankers to be a very rich man, or envies the positions of other people in society, in a spiritual social class, a person is placed according to their desire; they are in a lower class because this is what they desire, not because they are forced by social circumstances.

 Differences in Spiritual and Material Varṇa System